 A 100% deposit is required for all photographers when you make your reservation.
 If you cancel 60 days prior to the photography date you can receive a full refund (note: if using PayPal as a payment method, a small % will NOT be returned to due PayPal fees) Cancellations after this time will forfeit deposit.
 You may photograph only after the liability waiver is signed and bear safety rules are reviewed and understood.
-We require you to show up the day before you are scheduled to photograph during regular business hours to complete these forms 5PM-8PM.
+We require you to show up the day before you are scheduled to photograph during regular business hours to complete these forms 5PM-7PM.
 If you cannot make these arrangements, please call or email the office prior to your arrival to make other arrangements to dispatch your forms.
-If photographing on a TUESDAY, we are CLOSED ON MONDAY so prior arrangements must be made with the office to fill out the bear safety forms.
+If photographing on a TUESDAY, we are CLOSED ON SUNDAY AND MONDAY so prior arrangements must be made with the office to fill out the bear safety forms.
 Payments can be made via credit card, PayPal or check (reservations will not be finalized until check is processed).

 Rules and Regulations

 Please read before making a reservation.